 Rate-based simulation techniques can be used to obtain a possible realization of the arrival process of a NHCTMC.
 The occurrence time of the first event of a NHCTMC process can be generated using Procedure A expressed in a C-like form shown in Fig. 5.
-The function $single_event()$ returns the occurrence time of the event.
+The function $single\event()$ returns the occurrence time of the event.
 In the code segment in Procedure A, occurs(x) compares a random number with x, and returns 1 if random() < x, or 0 otherwise.
-The $recurrent_event()$ procedure presented in Procedure B in Fig. 6 is a simple extension of the $single_event()$ procedure, and counts the number of occurrences of the event over the interval (t_a, t{max}) .
-The events parameter must be initialized by the calling program to the number of occurrences prior to time t_a , and it will contain an updated count of the number of occurrences after the function returns.
+The $recurrent\event()$ procedure presented in Procedure B in Fig. 6 is a simple extension of the $single\event()$ procedure, and counts the number of occurrences of the event over the interval $(t_a, t{max})$ .
+The events parameter must be initialized by the calling program to the number of occurrences after the number of occurrences after the function returns.